d3fc/d3fc/packages/d3fc-webgl/README.md

 *mode* must be a WebGL draw mode, modes supported by `webglProgramBuilder` are `WebGLRenderingContext.POINTS` and `WebGLRenderingContext.TRIANGLES`.

+<a name="webglProgramBuilder_debug" href="#webglProgramBuilder_debug">#</a> *webglProgramBuilder*.**debug**(*debug*)

+If *debug* is specified, enables or disables additional verfication checks and error logging.
+This is very useful when working with custom shaders or debugging `INVALID_OPERATION` messages.
+However, it should not be enabled in production as the checks serverly impact rendering performance.
+If *debug* is not specified, returns the current debug setting.

 ### Symbol Mapper

 <a name="webglSymbolMapper" href="#webglSymbolMapper">#</a> fc.**webglSymbolMapper**(*symbol*)